 Availability of funds for these proposals is conditional on funding of the GPCAH by NIOSH (we anticipate receipt of such funds but are unable at this time to guarantee their availability).

 Funding for pilot projects is available for the usual categories of NIH grant direct costs including personnel salary and fringe, supplies, equipment, data analysis, office expenses, and travel necessary for project completion (but not to attend trade, technical, or professional association meetings).
-No additional funding is available for indirect costs.

 The maximum permitted budget for a project is $30,000 total (if applicable, this must include direct and indirect costs).